EducationShinyAppTeam/Style_Guide/README.md

     a.
 DataCamp
     b.
 GitHub
     c.
 EducationShinyAppTeam on GitHub
-    d.
-RStudio Server (don't worry about this for the moment)
+    d. ~~RStudio Server~~
+          + Upon investigation the TLT and the Eberly RStudio Servers will not be useful for us to do testing.
+An alternate testing process will be explored.
     e.
 BOAST in Teams (tied to your PSU ID)
 2. Ensure that you have all of the proper software.
     a. `R` (version 3.5.* minimum, version 4.0.0 preferred)